Popcorn, Indiana (brand)

 Popcorn Indiana, originally named Popcorn, Indiana, is an American brand of popcorn that was introduced in 2002.
-The company was originally headquartered in Westport, Connecticut, with additional operations in Indianapolis, Indiana, which is approximately 72 miles north of the Popcorn, Indiana, the town that inspired its name.
+The company was originally headquartered in Westport, Connecticut, with additional operations in Indianapolis, Indiana, which is approximately 72 miles north of Popcorn, Indiana, the town that inspired its name.
 As of 2017, the company is owned by Eagle Family Foods.

 The company is known for producing a variety of popcorn snacks, with an emphasis on healthier ingredients and sustainable practices.

 History

 Popcorn, Indiana was founded in 2002 by entrepreneurs Warren Struhl and Richard Demb.
 The inspiration for the company came after a visit to the small town of Popcorn, Indiana, where they met Dale Humphrey, the town's mayor.
 During their visit, Humphrey shared stories about the community’s deep ties to farming, which fueled their idea for a business centered on gourmet popcorn.
 They named their new company after the town.
 They started with an online sales and a small shop in Manhattan.

 Their first year saw $1 million in sales.
 The company attracted notable investors, including Isiah Thomas, former NBA player and executive with the New York Knicks, and Goldman Sachs & Co.

 Thomas got involved early on, when he was president of the Knicks, and he was walking in Manhattan and, attracted by the smell from the Popcorn, Indiana, he stopped into the shop.
 At the time, he was serving as the official spokesman for the U.S. Popcorn Board.
 He invested in the popcorn company and became a member of the company's management committee.

 The popcorn brand "Dale and Thomas" was created in 2004 by Struhl and Demb, named after the Dale Humphrey, the mayor of Popcorn, Indiana and Isiah Thomas.
 Dale and Thomas manufactured "chef crafted, gourmet, popcorn products", and at one time offered over 100 flavors.

-Popcorn, Indiana^{®}’s growth was fueled by a combination of strong marketing, high-quality products, and partnerships with retailers across the U.S.
+Popcorn, Indiana’s growth was fueled by a combination of strong marketing, high-quality products, and partnerships with retailers across the U.S.

 In August 2017, Eagle Family Foods, a manufacturer of condensed milks and snacks, acquired the brand, which is now named "Popcorn Indiana".